microsoft/sca-fuzzer/docs/howto/root-cause-a-violation.md

 !!! tip "Input IDs"
     If in your case the input IDs have changed after minimization, you can either exclude some of the inputs from the arguments of the `reproduce` command, or re-run the minimizer with fewer passes.

+!!! tip "Inputs must stay grouped into classes"
+    Reproduction only works when the inputs are grouped into contract-equivalence classes of two or more, because the violating pair must share a class to be compared.
+If `reproduce` reports `Effective Cls: 0.0` and finds no violation, the inputs collapsed into singleton classes; check that the config's `inputs_per_class` is at least `2`.
+Note that the auto-generated `reproduce.yaml` may override it to `1`, in which case reproducing through the minimizer's first pass (with `minimize.yaml`) is more reliable.

 We see that the hardware traces have been significantly simplified compared to the original violation, and now there are at most two accessed cache sets in each trace: 0 and 48 for input #1, and 0 and 15 for input #11.
 This is a good sign: the minimization was successful.